 Welcome to Aberdeen Amateur Athletic Club!

-AAAC’s purpose is to promote amateur athletics in the city of Aberdeen and the surrounding area by providing facilities and encouraging community participation.
-Membership shall be open to anyone interested in the sport on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
+AAAC’s purposes are the promotion of interest and community participation in the sport of athletics in the city of Aberdeen and the surrounding area and the provision or organisation of recreational activities and/or facilities for training and competition with a view to improving the conditions of life for those for whom the activities and/or facilities are intended.
+Membership shall be open to anyone interested in the sport on application regardless of sex, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.

-AAAC is led by a constitutionally-defined committee, consisting of volunteers elected at the annual general meeting in the autumn of each year.
-The committee is supported by two paid part-time officers, a club manager and a pathways development officer.
+AAAC is led by a constitutionally-defined board of trustees, consisting of volunteers elected at the annual general meeting in the autumn of each year.
+The board is supported by two paid part-time officers, a club manager and a community development officer.

 Further general information about the club, news, and helpful resources may be found here on the club’s website, Facebook, and Twitter.
 The club’s constitution and policies and procedures may be found in the Library.

 Current details regarding AAAC membership are found here.
 Please remember that you cannot compete without having first completed your forms and submitted your fees.
-Competing athletes are also required to be members of Scottish Athletics; applications may be completed online at www.scottishathletics.org.uk.
-Aberdeen Sports Village has membership options that include access to the indoor and outdoor athletics facilities.
-Without one of these memberships, athletes are required to pay a per-session usage fee to ASV.
-See www.aberdeensportsvillage.com for details or enquire in person.
-Be sure to ask about concession rates for children and students.
+Competing athletes are also required to be members of Scottish Athletics; applications may be completed online.
+Through our partnership, Aberdeen Sports Village provides an exclusive AAAC rate for a monthly ASV Lifestyle Membership.
+Without a monthly membership, athletes are required to pay ASV a per-session usage fee to use their facilities.
+See www.aberdeensportsvillage.com for further details or enquire in person.
+Be sure to ask for the special rate and be prepared to show your AAAC membership card.

 Athletes are also encouraged to register at Power of 10, ensuring that AAAC membership is noted.
 This is especially important for second claim athletes.
 Power of 10 is a useful tool for competing athletes, coaches, and club leadership, providing on overview of athlete performances and related rankings.